ortalis97/garmin-ai-explorer/README.md

 The daily sync script is **intelligent**:

-1. **Auto-detects** the latest date in your data lake for each entity
+1. **Auto-detects** the latest date in your database for each entity
 2. **Fetches only new data** from that date forward
-3. **Deduplicates activities** to avoid writing the same data twice
+3. **Uses upserts** to handle duplicate data gracefully
 4. **Efficient** - only makes API calls for dates you don't have yet
+5. **Smart activity lookback** - if the last sync was more than 30 days ago, automatically extends the lookback window to cover the full gap

 Example output:
 ```